ptuukkan/42-matcha/README.md

 ## Constraints
 - Front end must use HTML, CSS, and JavaScript.
 - Database must be relational or graph oriented.
-- ORM and User Accounts Manager is forbidden.
+- Using ORM or User Account Manager is forbidden.
 - Application must be mobile friendly.

 ## Solution